ToolPick

 The task: Publish a weekly newsletter, grow the list through a lead magnet, and sell a digital course.

-With Mailchimp: Use a landing page for the lead magnet (included on free/Essentials).
+With Mailchimp: Use a landing page for the lead magnet if the selected plan supports it.
 Set up a welcome automation via Customer Journeys.
 Segment using groups and tags.
 Design a visually rich launch email with the drag-and-drop editor.
-Cost: $75/month (Standard plan, 5,000 subscribers).
+Verify current contact-tier and send-limit pricing before committing.

 Scenario 2: The E-Commerce Store (10,000 contacts)